 Unaccompanied Baggage, Port-To-Door

 I’ve heard of a number of services, but many of them have gone under.
-One that
+One that i know exists and has decent reviews from nomads is SendMyBag.

 Don’t mail your stuff home!